Analytic function: Definitions

 A function $f$ defined on some subset of the real line is said to be real analytic at a point $x$ if there is a neighborhood $D$ of $x$ on which $f$ is real analytic.

 The definition of a complex analytic function is obtained by replacing, in the definitions above, "real" with "complex" and "real line" with "complex plane".
 A function is complex analytic if and only if it is holomorphic i.e. it is complex differentiable.
 For this reason the terms "holomorphic" and "analytic" are often used interchangeably for such functions.

+In complex analysis, a function is called analytic in an open set "U" if it is (complex) differentiable at each point in "U" and its complex derivative is continuous on "U".